foundry/OpenCVSwiftStitch/README.markdown

 Therefore we are using a [self-hosted podspec](https://github.com/Zi0P4tch0/Specs/tree/master/Specs/OpenCV) (_thanks Matteo!_) until official channels are fixed.
 Specs are available for [2.4.9](https://github.com/Zi0P4tch0/Specs/tree/master/Specs/OpenCV/2.4.9-zp) and [2.4.10](https://github.com/Zi0P4tch0/Specs/tree/master/Specs/OpenCV/2.4.10-zp), but as the latter won't run we use 2.4.9.

-_this version of OpenCVStitch opted to use cocoapods to overcome the notorious installation issues with previous versions of the openCV framework.. it seems our optimism was slightly premature!_
+_this version of OpenCVStitch opted to use cocoapods to overcome the notorious installation issues with previous versions of the openCV 2.4.x framework.. it seems our optimism was slightly premature!_

-_OpenCV 3.x_
-OpenCV 3.0.0 has just been released.
-We are evaluating this now, and will provide a compatible update after testing.